choudharyus/week2-monday3/readme.md

 ### You Do: Model WDI Student (5 min / 0:15)

-Your goal is to *pseudo-code* an object literal:
+Your goal is to code an object literal:

 * In pairs, spend 2 minutes thinking about what attributes a WDI student should have (think of at least 5!).
-* Take 3 minutes to construct your object literal with appropriate key value pairs by drawing it on the table
+* Take 3 minutes to construct your object literal with appropriate key value pairs by drawing it on the table or in your code editor.
 * **Bonus - One key value pair contains an array**
+* **Double bonus - one key value pair contains another object**

 ### Interacting with Objects (15 min / 0:30)